matloff/fasteR/README.md

 ```

 What did that first line do?
 First, **tg$supp == 'OJ'** produces a
-vector of TRUEs and FALSEs, which in an indices context is used to
+vector of TRUEs and FALSEs.
+The lines in which supplement = OJ produce
-select indices.
-In this case, we get the row numbers corresponding to
+TRUE, the rest FALSE.
+We saw above that TRUEs and FALSEs can be
+interpreted as 1s and 0s in a context like that of the **sum** function,
+but here they are used to select indices.

+In the context here, **tg$supp == 'OJ'** appeared in a row-indices
+context.
+R takes this to mean that we want just those rows of **tg** that
+produced the TRUEs.
+(The column-index field, after the comma, was blank,
+so we want all columns of those rows.)

-the specified condition ('OJ'), so **tgoj** does become those rows of
+So **tgoj** does become those rows of **tg**.
+In other words, we
-**tg**.
-In other words, we extracted the rows of **tg** for which the
+extracted the rows of **tg** for which the supplement was orange juice,
-supplement was orange juice, with no restriction on columns, and
+with no restriction on columns, and assigned the result to **tgoj**.
-assigned the result to **tgoj**.
-(Once again, we can choose any name;
+(Once again, we can choose any name; we chose this one to help remember
-we chose this one to help remember what we put into that variable.)
+what we put into that variable.)

 Often in R there is a shorter, more compact way of doing things.
 That's
 the case here; we can use the magical **tapply** function: